Last Updated on January 15, 2021 by Nina Ahmedow

 Of course, health reasons can be an initial reason and then lead people to do more research.
 But I don’t believe the people who only go vegan for themselves are the best advocates for veganism.

 And by no means am I trying to say that you shouldn’t take care of your health.
 But veganism is not a health movement, it’s a social justice movement.
 Not all vegan food is healthy, and not all non-vegan food is unhealthy.
+(Do check out my post on how to eat healthily if you’re vegan.)

 Why It Doesn’t Matter If Trump Goes Vegan